“Top Rated Criminal Defense Attorney in Philadelphia” by Super Lawyers (2015-2022)

-Philadelphia criminal defense lawyer, David S. Nenner, has over 30 years of experience and compiled a legal library about various types of criminal cases.
-This Philadelphia, PA drugs and narcotics law library addresses various drug charges and issues related to state and Federal drug charges.
+Philadelphia criminal defense lawyer David S. Nenner has over 30 years of experience and compiled a legal library about various types of criminal cases.
+This Philadelphia criminal law library addresses various drug charges and issues in state and Federal criminal cases.
 This legal library is for information only and is not a substitute for legal advice.

 - Top Rated Philadelphia Criminal Lawyer Discusses PA Drug Charges & Federal Drug Charges When a defendant is charged with Pennsylvania drug charges, they may also be charged with Federal drug charges depending on the circumstances of the crime and the amount of drugs.
 In this article, David Nenner, a top rated Philadelphia criminal defense lawyer, discusses Federal and Pennsylvania drug charges and the penalties associated with them.

 - Arrested for a Drug Crime in Philadelphia?
 Different Types of Bail If an individual is arrested for drug charges in Philadelphia, can they get bail?
 If so, how are the amounts determined?
 Whether an individual gets bail and the amount of bail are dependent on the facts of the case and the types of charges.
 This article discusses different types of bail.
 If your loved one was arrested for drug possession or other drug charges, it is best to consult a Philadelphia criminal defense lawyer.

 - Drug Charges in Philadelphia PA State Court – Possession of a Controlled Substance A common drug charge in Philadelphia is Possession of a Controlled Substance.
 What are the consequences if a defendant is convicted?
 Does the amount of the controlled substance affect the penalties?
 See answer in this article.